Allium/WithoutHeadOrFoot/_posts/2016-02-09-University-Admissions-1.md

   </figcaption>
 </figure></div>

-Whether these countries are affluent because they are educated or the other way around (or both) doesn't really matter right now: the point is they're prepared to spend [between 1% and 2% of their GDP](http://nces.ed.gov/programs/coe/indicator_cmd.asp) putting a significant proportion of their youth through university at least once.
+Whether these countries are affluent because they are educated or the other way around (or both) doesn't really matter right now: the point is they're prepared to pour [between 1% and 2% of their GDP](http://nces.ed.gov/programs/coe/indicator_cmd.asp) into putting a significant proportion of their youth through university at least once.

 So who benefits from this?
 Potentially everyone.
-Businesses get to employ skilled workers, which feeds back into creating additional employment opportunities.
+Businesses get to hire skilled workers, which feeds back into creating additional employment opportunities.
 The economy grows, incomes grow, tax revenues grow.
 Young people can revel in the development of their passions, and the exploration of new ones.
 The societal elite can revel in an institutionalised population which is, at least in the UK and USA, so saddled with debt that they're guaranteed to be working productively, desperately, for decades to come (more on this later).